FiveTe/DEVO-point-cloud/docs/point_cloud_export_frame_by_frame.md

 # Frame-by-Frame Point Cloud Export

 This feature allows you to export the sparse point cloud reconstruction for every frame processed by DEVO.
-The point clouds are saved as `.ply` files.
+The point clouds are saved as `.ply` files and, optionally, as a compact `.npz` bundle that also stores timestamps, poses, depths, and intrinsics for downstream TSDF fusion.

 ## Usage